 By keeping the pulse of customers’ ever-changing tastes and preferences in interior design and working to bring their dreams into reality, we have the advantage of a first-row view to the fluctuating trends in interior design.
 From one year to another, we see customers being charmed by a new color shade, a new material or a reinvented style.
-This year is no different.
-So, here are our 2020 commercial interior design trend predictions that show the design world ready to embrace an old love while being open to experimenting and changing.
+So, here are our commercial interior design trend predictions for the near future, that show the design world ready to embrace old loves while being open to experimenting and changing.

 Mid-century Modern Look

 We have seen in the last years the signs of a return to the simple beauty of mid-century interior design, with its geometric lines, fun patterns and small-scale furniture.
 In the future this trend will only gain in strength.
 In a complicated world, going back to a playful and relaxed style is a natural tendency.
 We’ll see commercial interiors filled with warm and fun colors in washed-out tones, fun lighting, furniture raised off the floor by graceful legs, and light pieces with less bulk.

 While the mid-century style focuses on simple lines, it’s far from being boring.
 Quite the contrary, we’ll see a revived interest in the playful, daring and carefree patterns that define it, and a renewed appetite for abstract textile designs.